jules2689/trudeau/docs/2020-04-18/trudeau.md

 I want to start by confirming that Canada and the United States have agreed to extend by another 30 days the border measures that are in place.
 This is an important decision and one that will keep people on both sides of the border safe.
 It's another example of the excellent collaboration between our two countries, and I want to thank Minister bill Blair for leading the discussions with the United states.

 [voice of interpreter] I want to begin by confirming that Canada and the United States have agreed to extend by 30 days the current border measures.
-This is an important decision that will protect citizens on both sides of the border, and I want to thank Minister blair forleading those discussions with the United States.
+This is an important decision that will protect citizens on both sides of the border, and I want to thank Minister Blair for leading those discussions with the United States.

 [end of translation] we're all here today, but it is the weekend.
 Usually a Saturday morning in April means getting outside to enjoy the sunshine.